 The same thing happened to an entire generation of Israelites.
-They walked in circles in the wilderness for forty years, even though they were less than twenty kilometres from the Promised Land.
+They walked in circles in the wilderness for 40 years, even though they were less than 20km from the Promised Land.
 If you’re in a rut today, ask yourself these three questions:

 (1) Is this rut of my own making?
 We choose a rut because it’s comfortable and requires no risk.
 And getting out of it requires courage and a willingness to make tough choices you follow through on.

 (2) Who am I following?
 We adopt certain patterns because someone has taught them to us directly, or by example.
 Instead of mindlessly following the crowd, seek God’s will for your life and commit yourself to doing it.

 (3) Where am I going?
 The Bible says, ‘Where there is no vision, the people perish.’
 (Proverbs 29:18 KJV) If you want to get out of the rut you’re in today, ask God to give you a vision for your life—He will!
 And when He does, pour yourself into it.